 3. Know your assets and dependencies

 Knowing your attack surface is essential to understanding your security risk.
-Know what devices are connected to the network, know who has access and how they got it.
+Know what devices are connected to the network, who has access, and how they got it.

 When it comes to cybersecurity, your company shouldn’t be in the dark.
-Be sure to keep an eye on any new security updates that could patch vulnerabilities into your system and have one or more members of your team assigned to doing so.
+Be sure to keep an eye on any new security updates that could patch vulnerabilities in your system and have one or more members of your team assigned to do so.